Monte Carlo (1930 film): Plot

-Eventually. she confesses to him that she has no money and must fire him.
+Eventually, she confesses to him that she has no money and must fire him.
 At that moment, her former fiancé arrives and is actually delighted when she tells him she will marry him, but only for his money.
 She is so “different”.
 Rudolph tells the dispirited Mara that he has won a great deal of money at roulette and will help her.
 She gives him her last thousand francs.
 But the Duke is at the casino, and they run into the darkness.
 Two hours later, Countess Mara returns to the apartment dreamy and abstracted.
-She tells Bertha that they dined and danced an saw Monte Carlo.
+She tells Bertha that they dined and danced and saw Monte Carlo.
 She sent him to the casino to play for her—and longs for his return.
 In his room in the servants quarters, Rudy adds the 1,000 franc note to the lock of her hair that he keeps in his pocket watch and retrieves 200,000 francs from his trunk to give to her as his “winnings”.
 They embrace and she locks the door of her bedroom, against her own desires.
 She promises a happy ending tomorrow.
 But she wakes in the morning full of regret.
 She is embarrassed in front of Bertha, who advises her to keep Rudolph at a distance from now on.
 Her cool, snobbish manner stops Rudolph from revealing his true identity.
 She returns the money.
 They quarrel.
 She surrenders to a kiss, and he walks out.

 Rudolph contrives to dress her hair before the Duke takes her to the opera.
 He makes a mess of it.
 When she arrives at the theater, hair tidied, just before Act III, Rudolph is sitting in the opposite box.
 The Duke explains the plot.
 The opera is Monsieur Beaucaire (fictionalized to serve the plot points of the film).
 As Countess Mara and Rudolph make faces back and forth at each other, she realizes that Rudolph is using the opera to reveal some truth about himself.
 She goes to his box to ask the question to his face, “Are you a hairdresser?”
 She is about to ask for his forgiveness, expecting to be rejected, as Lady Mary is by the incognito prince in the film's version of the opera.
 (In the real opera, Beaucaire forgives Lady Mary and they plan to marry.)

 “I don't like that ending,” Rudolph says, taking the weeping Countess in his arms.
 “I like happy endings.”
 Cut to the wheels of a speeding train.
 They look out of the compartment door, singing “Beyond the Blue Horizon,” and are joined by a chorus of people in the fields they are passing.